bbruneel/APsystems-EZ1-energyid.eu/README.md

   }'
 ```

-## Webhook ingestion
+### Webhook ingestion
-Send measurements to the webhook with the headers from your EnergyID twin.
+Do a test and send measurements to the webhook with the headers from the response of the above.
+Put real data in the payload where `ts` is a https://www.unixtimestamp.com/ and 'pv' is the current total in kWh of your EZ1 microinverter.

 ```bash
 curl -w "%{response_code}" -X POST "https://hooks.energyid.eu/webhook-in" \